-Epidemiology and Biostatistics are distinct disciplines, but are both concerned with understanding problems crucial to improving the health of the public.
-The epidemiologists in our Department study the distribution, incidence and prevention of diseases in large populations, through specific applications including autism research, HIV infection prevention, cancer prevention, issues in urban health, and much more.
-Our faculty work in a diverse variety of communities, and integrate our students into their research.
-The knowledge that we gain through the research is used to supplement our classes, where our faculty are able to highlight how the classroom topics are applied their research to support our understanding of disease treatment and prevention.
+Epidemiology and biostatistics are distinct disciplines, both concerned with understanding problems crucial to improving the health of the public.
+The epidemiologists in our department study the distribution, incidence, and prevention of diseases in large populations, focusing on autism, HIV/AIDS infection and prevention, cancer prevention, issues in urban health, and much more.
+Our faculty work in a variety of communities, integrating our students into their research.
+Our professors highlight how classroom topics are applied to research to support our understanding of disease treatment and prevention.

-Biostatistics is concerned with the methodology necessary to answer important clinical and public health questions.
-Sometimes appropriate statistical methods exist to address the hypotheses that are being researched in public health, but often, as the complexity of our research designs increase, new methods are required to answer these challenging questions.
-Biostatisticians guide the development of new methods that have direct applications to public health.
-The biostatisticians in our Department have expertise in a wide array of statistical methods, such as: Bayesian statistical methods, methods for neuroimaging data, and novel approaches to clinical trials.
+Biostatisticians examine and develop methodology necessary to answer important clinical and public health questions.
+The biostatisticians in EB have expertise in a wide array of statistical methods, including: Bayesian statistical methods, methods for neuroimaging data, and novel approaches to clinical trials.
 We collaborate with experts across a variety of disciplines and utilize these collaborations to train our students to be strong biostatisticians and partners in developing studies that give reliable results for use in clinical or public arenas.